-- Allow to settle for 5 minutes.
+- Allow the curds to settle for 5 minutes.
 Then slowly raise the temperature to 104F, raising it 2F and gently stirring every 5 minutes.
-Heat the curds for a total of 1 hours (including time to raise the temperature.)
+Heat the curds for a total of 1 hour (including the time to raise the temperature.)

 - After poaching, make a brine of 1/3 cup salt and 2 cups of water.
 Put the cheese into the brine and top with whey to cover (you will need at least 2 cups of whey).
 Allow to brine for at least 2 days or up to 2 months.

-- Halloumi is traditionally made just with rennet; however, raw milk would already have a flora to provide flavour.
-If using store-bought milk, then I recommend kefir culturing the milk for about 6 hours prior to making the cheese.
+- Halloumi is traditionally made just with rennet; however, raw milk would already have a bacterial culture to provide some flavour.
+If you’re using store-bought milk, then I recommend kefir culturing the milk for about 6 hours prior to making the cheese.
 You don’t want the milk to be very acidic because this is not an acid cheese, but using slightly cultured milk will improve the flavour.